Starmer preparing for trade war as Trump tariffs on UK ‘look inevitable’

 However, sources have told The Independent that the UK is still dangling the prospect of ditching the planned digital services tax if the Trump administration is ready to sign a new trade deal that could avoid tariffs.

-The 2 per cent levy on tech companies would have raised £1bn but had provoked the ire of X owner and Trump ally Elon Musk, as well as Vice President JD Vance who clashed with Sir Keir on the issue in the Oval Office last month.
+The 2 per cent levy on tech companies would have raised £1bn but had provoked the ire of X owner and Trump ally Elon Musk, as well as the vice-president, JD Vance, who clashed with Sir Keir on the issue in the Oval Office last month.

 With 2 April being dubbed “World Tariff Day” because it is when President Trump is set to unleash tariffs around the globe, UK ministers are “now prepared for any eventuality”.